prestongarno/kotlinq/README.md

 * **100% native** code - zero config files, zero old-school DSLs
 * **No boilerplate** adapter classes or intermediate objects

-The [ gradle plugin ](ktq-gradle) generates an equivalent kotlin type hierarchy which is used to create and execute queries and mutations without ever leaving native code.
+The [ gradle plugin ](ktq-gradle/README.md) generates an equivalent kotlin type hierarchy which lets you execute queries and mutations without ever leaving native code.

+## Example

 An example below queries the Yelp Graphql API.
 Note that while field types are specified, they are not necessary and can be inferred: